 When you’re building or repairing a deck, the choice of material is one of the main decisions you’ll have to make.
+Wood and composite are the two leading options, each with their own unique benefits and challenges.
+Understanding the distinctions between wood vs composite decking will empower you to choose the right material based on your needs and budget.

 To help you make an informed decision, let’s break down the pros and cons of both materials so you can select the one that best suits your needs, budget, and lifestyle.